What is the Saga of Lucimia?

 You need a balanced group of adventurers to handle whatever you might come across in the wild.
 You need gear.
 You need supplies.
 Bandages.
 Potions.
 Scrolls.
 A pack mule.
 Rope.
 Never leave home without a good length of rope.

 It’s an excursion, not an afternoon stroll down to the river to pick daffodils for your sweetheart or mum.
 You need to prepare for adventures that will take multiple game sessions to complete, just like with a tabletop campaign.

 Think the Mines of Moria; we want every dungeon and adventure our players encounter to be on par with what The Fellowship encountered while being forced to skip the pass and head into the mines.

-Beyond that, we’ll be adding other mechanics to up the ante.
+Beyond that, we’ve got other mechanics to up the ante.
 For example, there are no mini-maps in this game.
 You’ll be navigating based on your own ability to figure out where you are in the world or a given zone.
 You’ll be able to find maps for cities that you can store in your inventory and open up to help you navigate the streets, but there won’t be a glowing dot with a “You Are Here” marker; you’ll still need to be able to read the map and figure out where you are in the city.